1981

 According to rumours it was made clear that the college was the last stop before

 borstal.
-So it wasn't that "harmless" that he had to leave school.
-Therefore he
+So it wasn't "harmless" that he had to leave school.
+Therefore, he was

-was only "forgiven" apparently because of the visible success.
+apparently only "forgiven" because of the visible success.

-New Life / Shout that was released on June 13.
+New Life / Shout which was released on 13 June.

 There were two versions of New Life available.
 The 7" version would later

-become the album version, as it would eventually appear on the UK version
+become the album version, as it would appear on the UK version

-of Speak And Spell, and a slightly different 12" remix.
+of Speak & Spell, and a slightly different 12" remix.
 This would later

-appear on the US version of Speak And Spell.
+appear on the U.S. version of Speak & Spell.
 The single itself wasn't

 The single became the band's breakthrough hit in the UK, peaking at number 11.